raphael-group/intmemoir-processed-data/processed_intmemoir_data/README.txt

 (5) The results of the location only model assuming symmetric diplacement with radius=5.

 For every results file (the .txt files), there is an identical log file with the same name but with the .log extension.

+Compiled results are stored in intmem_sigma_results.csv (for sigma estimates), and intmem_brlen_results.csv (for branch length estimates)